Kenneth Carlson, Director/Producer

-For over six years, Carlson directed, produced and wrote over 275 feature segments for America’s Most Wanted which aired for 23 seasons on The Fox Network.
-His efforts have resulted in the capture and incarceration of more than sixty-five of the country’s most wanted criminals.
+For nearly seven years, Carlson directed, produced and wrote more than 275 feature segments for AMERICA’S MOST WANTED which aired for 26 seasons on The Fox Network.
+His efforts have resulted in the capture and incarceration of more than 72 of the country’s most wanted criminals.

-THE HEART OF NUBA/DOCTOR TOM is currently in pre-production with ABC Signature to become a scripted series.
+THE HEART OF NUBA/DOCTOR TOM is currently in development with ABC Signature to become a scripted series.
 Carlson will be executive producing along with Erica Messer.
-He is also in production on a documentary about Death Row inmate, Kevin Cooper, who has been incarcerated in San Quentin State Prison for over 33 years as well as a non-fiction film on British House of Lords member, Baroness Cox, and her life of service as a humanitarian aid advocate.
+He is also in production on a documentary about Death Row inmate, Kevin Cooper, who has been incarcerated in San Quentin State Prison for over 36 years.
+Interviews for this feature length film include Nicholas Kristof and Kim Kardashian.

-Carlson’s love for photography has taken him to the far reaches of the globe and his images have been published in the New York Times, Washington Post, Lindblad/National Geographic Travel catalogs and numerous other travel and entertainment websites.
+Carlson’s love for photography has taken him from the Arctic to Antarctica while his images have been published in the New York Times, Washington Post, Lindblad/National Geographic Travel catalogs and numerous other travel and entertainment websites.
 Carlson resides in Santa Monica with his wife, national recording artist, Katrina Carlson, and their three adventurous children.
 Carlson is a proud graduate of Brown University.